Sydney harbour bridge

 Logistics

-• Cost: Secure the early bird rate of approximately AUD 49.50, plus the applicable booking fee, for a limited time.
+• Cost: For a limited time, secure the early bird rate of approximately AUD 49.50 plus the applicable booking fee.
 Take advantage of this special pricing, as early bird tickets are exclusively available within a specified period.
-After this promotional window, the standard walk price of around AUD 69.50, along with the booking fee, will apply.
+After this promotional window, the standard walk price will be around AUD 69.50, and the booking fee will apply.
 Act swiftly to enjoy the cost savings and secure your spot for the Seven Bridges Walk at the discounted early bird rate before it expires.

-• You have the option to undertake the walk independently at no cost, even if you choose not to participate through the Cancer Council NSW.
+• You can undertake the walk independently at no cost, even if you choose not to participate through the Cancer Council NSW.

 • Distance: 28 kilometres covering all the bridges.